intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/VFL/overview.md

 # Vertical Federated Learning
-Vertical Federated Learning (VFL) is a federated machine learning case where two data sets share the same sample ID space but differ in feature space.
+Vertical Federated Learning (VFL) is a federated machine learning case where multiple data sets share the same sample ID space but differ in feature space.

 VFL is supported in BigDL PPML.
 It allows users to train a federated machine learning model where data features are held by different parties.
 In BigDL PPML, the following VFL scenarios are supported.
 * **Private Set Intersection**: To get data intersection of different VFL parties.